mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 - The **system prompt** layers are cached after first build (they are static across requests).
 - The **context messages** are built fresh per-request and sent as separate user messages before the user's actual message.
 Crucially, `ProjectModule` and `ScreenModule` parse the **client-provided JSON** (projectSnapshot, screenComponentsJson, blocksYail) rather than reading from `StorageIo`.
 This means the LLM always sees exactly what the user sees -- including unsaved changes.
-- **Message 4 (TutorialModule)** is only included when `AIContextBuilder.INCLUDE_TUTORIAL_CONTEXT` is `true` and the project has a non-empty `TutorialURL`.
+- **Message 4 (TutorialModule)** is only included when `ai.agent.features.tutorial-context` is `true` and the project has a non-empty `TutorialURL`.
 The tutorial page content is fetched via HTTP by `TutorialContentCache` and cached in memory (8h TTL).
 When active, the LLM receives pedagogical instructions (from `tutorial_instructions.md`) alongside the full tutorial text, shifting its behavior to guide users step-by-step rather than doing everything at once.

 ### Why a Client/Server Hybrid?